imdawizard/Module-1/README.md

 # Module-1 challenge

 Description:
-  This site is a modified version of a starter code freely given for instructional purposes.
+  This site is a modified version of a starter code given for instructional purposes.
 The original code was designed to teach 3 concepts: correct HTML, consolidated CSS, and alt names.

 #HTML
   The original code was given with a broken link in the header, this was fixed by adding a id to the first anchor element located first in the header.